-If there are any issues outstanding from this report, the Enterprise Risk Management Committee will assign that issue to the appropriate academic or administrative offices or WHSC of Grenfell Campus for follow-up and/or resolution.
+If there are any issues outstanding from this report, the Enterprise Risk Management Committee will assign that issue to the appropriate academic or administrative offices or WHSC of the St. John's Campus for follow-up and/or resolution.

 Appendix A: Floor Plans